gijsvanhoutum/gijsvanhoutum.github.io/index.md

   <img alt="Dark" src="https://github.com/gijsvanhoutum/2016_internship_msam/blob/master/icons/algo.png?raw=true" width="35%">
 </p>

-Two standalone GUI applications were created than can be used for any type of computer vision project.
-**TREC** was used for recording while **ALAN** was used to create the algorithms.
+During this specific project there was a need for a fast video recording application that could talk with the DinoLite Edge camera.
+Since I could not find one, I decided to write one myself, **TREC**.
+It is often hard to see what computer vision algorithms do when you change certain parameters.
+I therefore created another application named **ALAN** that could visualize and run camera footage alongside different computer vision algorithms in real-time as well as use pre-recorded videos.

 ---
 [TREC: Threaded Video Player and Recorder](https://github.com/gijsvanhoutum/trec)

 **TREC** is a GUI application for video recording and playing.
-This application is especially interesting for new camera devices if they are supported by Video4Linux.
+This application is especially interesting for new camera devices if they are supported by Video4Linux, including devices as DinoLite Edge.

 <p align="center">
   <img alt="Light" src="https://github.com/gijsvanhoutum/trec/blob/master/icons/screenshot_player.png?raw=true" width="45%">